John Sutton (rugby league): 2019

 On 14 August 2019, Sutton announced that he would retire at the conclusion of the 2019 NRL season.

 Sutton made a total of 27 appearances for South Sydney in the 2019 NRL season as the club finished third on the table and qualified for the finals.
 Sutton scored his final try for the club in their elimination semi-final victory over Manly at ANZ Stadium.
 Sutton's last game as a player came the following week against the Canberra Raiders in the preliminary final which South Sydney lost 16-10 at Canberra Stadium.

+Post playing

+After retiring in 2019, Sutton joined the Rabbitohs coaching staff as a development coach.

+In 2020, Sutton was inducted as a life member of the Rabbitohs.

+In 2024, Sutton was part of the coaching staff for the Fiji Bati in the Pacific Bowl Championship.